monerica-project/monerica/README.md

 - Alphabetize your edits (make sure the first letter of the entry to the list is in correct ABC order for the list).
 - Include a description of the product or service next to your entry.
+- If necessary, add notes to your entry.
+For example, if there is a Monero discount, minimum order amount, country restrictions, etc. please include them.
+Example: (Notes: 15% Monero discount)
-- When possible, include the Location.
+- When possible, include the location.
 Example: Location: New York, USA.
 - When possible, include the payments processor: Example: Processor: Coin Payments.
 - When possible, add a verified checkmark if it's a service you have used (alternatively, if it's not a valid service, use the X symbol).